piegamesde/BlockMap/README.md

 ## Features:
 - A little interactive GUI based on JavaFX
 - Different color maps and shaders that highlight exactly what you are looking for (including an underground caves and an ocean ground view)
-- A gui library to include maps into your own JavaFX applications (mostly done, but not released yet)
+- A gui library to include maps into your own JavaFX applications (but not released yet)
 - A command line interface to render your worlds from scripts
-- The core rendering code as library to use in your own projects (not released yet)
+- The core rendering code as library to use in your own projects (releasing soon)
 - Rendering scale: 1 pixel : 1 block
 - Faster than MCEdit!
+- Works with huge worlds
+- Works on servers
 - Gamma corrected rendering
+- **Screenshots below!**

 ## Requirements: